zaicodes/blingz-accessories/TESTING.md

 - Added the missing alt attributes and title for better accessibility, resizing logo so it's more clear.
 - Fixed error with config file which wasn't working on heroku.
 This was solved by changing the file name to env.py

+### Tutor Feedback

+Tutor feedback during the assessment helped identity few bugs:

+- The "continue to checkout" button was not functional for non-logged-in users.
+This issue has been resolved by enabling the button to redirect users to the sign-up/login window, prompting them to either sign up or log in before proceeding to checkout.

+- Additionally, there were problems with deleting and updating items in the data when the user is in their profile.
+This has been addressed by bringing up the cart window when the user attempts to edit or delete an item, and be able to do it from there.
+Changes made will reflect on the user's profile once they click checkout again.

 ### Unsolved bugs
 - in the lighthouse, the accessibility scored 88% on some point, this was due to using aria-hidden on navbar icon to flexibly control it.
 Implementing aria hidden can enhance the accessibility of various elements, including decorative icons or images, which in my project's case was necessary.